K1r3ev/EngLearnApp/README.md

-It pet-project shows how my programming skills have developed over time.
+It pet-project named English Learning App shows how my programming skills have developed over time.